Meet our Team

 Following two influential years in the service dog training industry and the completion of Justin's physical therapy, Carol realized she wanted to continue this mission in Florida.
 Carol’s dream for Valor Service Dogs is to give a higher level of independence and confidence to our nation’s wounded service members through the use of service dogs.
 Carol has witnessed, first-hand, the life-changing effects service dogs have on our wounded veterans, and she understands the impact they can have on their successful transition to civilian life.
 Carol knows that with the right training and the right team, Valor Service Dogs can give service members the freedom and independence they so greatly deserve.

 Emelie Dash, MBA

-As a member of the board for Valor Service Dogs, Emelie hopes to help the team achieve their vision of becoming the most highly respected and effective service dog organization in the Tampa area.
-The bond of trust that these service dogs and the veterans will build will be life changing for all involved in the process.
-Bringing together her business experience with a passion for our country and those who serve, Emelie is honored to represent this cause.
+As a member of the board and COO for Valor Service Dogs, Emelie hopes to help the team achieve their vision of becoming the most highly respected and effective service dog organization in the Tampa area.
+She knows that the bond of trust that these service dogs and the veterans will build will be life changing for all involved in the process.
+Bringing together her business experience and passion for our country, Emelie is honored to represent this wonderful organization.

 Dr. Brent Uhler, DVM, MBA

 Dr. Uhler has over 20 years of diversified experience in the areas of veterinary medicine, the development of human pharmaceuticals, biotech, and investment banking.
 Dr. Uhler graduated from Cornell University where he received his Bachelor of Science in Animal Science in 1991, Doctorate of Veterinary Medicine in 1996, and MBA with concentrations in Marketing and Operations in 2001.